mtcextendee/mautic-limiter-bundle/README.md

 - message - your message (allow HTML)
 - routes - array of url routes with wildcard
 - style - css style for alert message (class .alert-limiter-custom)
+- api_secret_key - add API secret key If you want use API.
+This key would be validate from request

 **Every change require clear cache (app/cache/prod/)**